 It's natural for men to notice a gradual decrease in sex drive (libido) as they age.
-The degree of this decline varies, and most men maintain at least some amount of sexual interest well into their 60s and 70s.
+The degree of this decline varies, but most men maintain at least some amount of sexual interest well into their 60s and 70s.

 Sometimes the culprit is a decrease in male sex hormones due to an endocrine disorder.
 In other cases, loss of sex drive may be a medication side effect.

 If you're concerned about loss of sex drive — especially if the loss happened abruptly — consult your doctor.
-He or she will likely do a physical exam and lab tests to help determine what's causing the loss of sex drive.
+He or she will likely take a detailed history, do a physical exam and request lab tests to help determine what's causing the loss of sex drive.

 - If a certain medication is contributing to loss of sex drive, your doctor may suggest an alternate drug.

-- Cunningham RG, et al. Overview of male sexual dysfunction. http://www.uptodate.com/index/home.html.
-Accessed Jan.
-19, 2012.
+- Cunningham GR, et al. Overview of male sexual dysfunction. http://www.uptodate.com/home.
+Accessed Feb.
+10, 2015.

 - Corona G, et al. Sexual function of the ageing male.
 Best Practice & Research Clinical Endocrinology & Metabolism.
 2013;27:581.